mieubrisse/personal-writing/a-lifes-work/post.md

 I suspect it is far easier, and far more gratifying, to instead shape myself into someone I think is extraordinary.
 Become someone I admire, allow that light & positivity to shine out into the world, and then gather around myself those other souls who resonate with what I'm putting out.

 If that's not a task worthy of being called my magnum opus, I don't know what is.

+_"Yesterday I was clever, so I wanted to change the world.
+Today I am wise, so I am changing myself." - Rumi_